Server-side Tracking Checklist: Step-by-step Implementation

 Get the checklist

 If you're just getting started with Server-side Tracking, it's essential to lay a solid foundation.
-This section of the checklist is specifically designed to help you with the first, crucial steps in setting up Server Side Tracking via TAGGRS and Google Tag Manager.
-Here we cover creating a TAGGRS account and container, validating your subdomain and initiating data submission to your server container.
+This section of the checklist is specifically designed to help you get started by setting up Server Side Tracking via TAGGRS and Google Tag Manager.
+We explain how to create a TAGGRS account and container, validate your subdomain and initiate data submission to your server container.
 Consider this section your reference point for the basic elements necessary to successfully get started with Server-side Tracking.

 TAGGRS server-side tracking platform